NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Africa's Silicon Savannah — the Maasai Mara, Diani Beach, and a brand-new digital nomad visa Silicon Savannah Tech Scene, Safari on Your Doorstep, Diani Beach: Africa's #1 Beach are among the top reasons expats choose Kenya.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Kenya straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Kenya — straight to your inbox.